shred/acme4j/src/site/markdown/usage/certificate.md

 To do so, prepare a PKCS#10 CSR file.
 A single domain may be set as _Common Name_.
 Multiple domains must be provided as _Subject Alternative Name_.
 Other properties (_Organization_, _Organization Unit_ etc.) depend on the CA. Some may require these properties to be set, while others may ignore them when generating the certificate.

 CSR files can be generated with command line tools like `openssl`.
 Unfortunately the standard Java does not offer classes for that, so you'd have to resort to [Bouncy Castle](http://www.bouncycastle.org/java.html) if you want to create a CSR programmatically.
-In the `acme4j-utils` module, there is also a [`CSRBuilder`](../apidocs/org/shredzone/acme4j/util/CSRBuilder.html) for your convenience:
+In the `acme4j-utils` module, there is also a [`CSRBuilder`](../apidocs/org/shredzone/acme4j/util/CSRBuilder.html) for your convenience.
+You can also use [`KeyPairUtils`](../apidocs/org/shredzone/acme4j/util/KeyPairUtils.html) for generating the domain key pair.

 ```java
 KeyPair domainKeyPair = ... // KeyPair to be used for HTTPS encryption